Hair transplant FAQs

 Q. Will the procedure be painful?

 A: The procedure is carried out under local anaesthesia.
-You can expect to experience tiredness and some discomfort following the surgery.
+You can expect to experience tiredness and some discomfort following surgery.